fixsmo/wemos-d1-mini-mcp23017_interrupt/README.md

 scl   -> d1 | pullup 2k
 sda   -> d2 | pullup 2k
 intA  -> d3 | is it with intern pullup 10k 3,3V
-reset -> reset | 10k pullup 3,3V and C2
+reset -> reset is it with intern pullup or 10k pullup 3,3V and C2
 VDD | 3,3V and C1
 VSS | GND and C1, C2
 A1-A3 -> GND